• Skip to primary navigation

 • Don't over mix the batter!
 Over mixing will cause the brownies to turn cakey rather than fudgy.

-• These brownies are done when the edges are set but the middle is slightly undercooked - once you remove the brownies from the oven they will cook a little more as they cool so you don't want to over-bake them.
+• These cherry brownies are done when the edges are set but the middle is slightly undercooked - once you remove the brownies from the oven they will cook a little more as they cool so you don't want to over-bake them.

 • Hate pitting cherries?
 Me too!
-I've found that using a cherry pitter makes it so much easier!
+I've found that using a cherry pitter makes it so much easier.

 A stack of chocolate cherry brownies with a cherry on top and a glass of milk behind them.